blog-banner

 Source: Canva

 MIG/MAG welding is a type of arc welding that’s also known as GMAW, which stands for Gas Metal Arc Welding.
-It’s basically a process during which an electric arc is produced between a metal welding wire fed through a torch to a welding piece.
+It’s basically a process in which an electric arc is produced between a metal welding wire fed through a torch to a welding piece.

 The electric power strategically melts both the piece of metal and the tip of the welding wire, creating a molten pool.
-To ensure the quality of the weld, a gas supply is used to shield the electrical arc from any airborne contaminants (oxygen, nitrogen, moisture) present at the worksite.
+To ensure the quality of the weld, a gas supply is used to shield the electrical arc from any airborne contaminants (oxygen, nitrogen, and moisture) present at the worksite.

 Two gases are used:

-• Inert gas, for MIG (Metal Inert Gas)
+• Inert gas for MIG (Metal Inert Gas)

-• Active gas, for MAG (Metal Active Gas)
+• Active gas for MAG (Metal Active Gas)

 MIG welding is suitable for fusing delicate materials like aluminum or alloys that are sensitive to oxygen and nitrogen.
 MIG welding employs inert gases such as argon, which is a mixture of argon and helium.